 Quality check your survey data

-Before you send the survey, take the survey yourself and make sure there are no errors.
+Before you send the online survey, take the survey yourself and make sure there are no errors.
 Complete the survey on multiple devices and make sure everything functions as it should.
 After you’ve gathered your data, review the results output and make sure everything is accurate.

 Avoid asking for personal info you don’t need or already have

 Respondents want to give their opinions, not personal details.
 If you already have a respondent’s information, don’t ask for it again.
 If you’re collecting sensitive data, make sure you’re complying with internal policies, local laws, and GDPR (if applicable).
-You’ll also want to make sure your servers that house the data are secure and carry out periodic penetration checks to patch any vulnerabilities.
+You’ll also want to ensure your servers that house the data are secure and carry out periodic penetration checks to patch any vulnerabilities.

 Distribute your survey through the right channels

 Your survey can be distributed through multiple channels – web, email, social media, etc. To make sure the maximum number of people complete it, distribute it through the channel your target audience is most likely to be on.
 This might even mean distributing it through social media for millennials and email for Generation X.

 Knowing how to implement a survey is only half the story.
 If you don’t then make changes based on what you’ve learned, the time spent creating the survey will be wasted.
 Create an internal and external distribution plan before you even get the data.
 You can even create a mock presentation with fake data and a mock distribution plan, so you know exactly what you need to do once you’ve analysed the data.

 Trigger automatic actions

 Format insights into a user-friendly format

 There are many things you can do with your survey results, but it’s most important to get them into the hands of the decision-makers in an easily understandable format.
 From creating interactive PDF reports to exporting to Excel, SPSS, or Google sheets, you can present the information in multiple ways to help make sure it’s well-received by your stakeholders.

 Use advanced statistical analysis